A General Framework for Bayes Structured Linear Models: Applications

 \subsection{Linear regression under weak $\ell_q$ ball}

 Section \ref{sec:slr} studied high dimensional linear regression under exact sparsity.
-In this section, we assume the regression coefficients are approximately sparse.
-Theorem \ref{thm:main} allows us to derive optimal posterior rates of contraction even when the prior only charges signals with exact sparsity via a bias variance tradeoff argument.
-Let us assume the data is generated by $Y=X\beta^*+W\in\mathbb{R}^p$ with some design $X\in\mathbb{R}^{n\times p}$ and some noise vector satisfying (\ref{eq:subG}).
-We assume $\beta^*$ is approximately sparse by letting
+In this section, we assume that regression coefficients are approximately sparse.
+Theorem \ref{thm:main} allows us to derive optimal posterior rates of contraction via a bias variance tradeoff argument.
+Assume the data is generated by $Y=X\beta^*+W\in\mathbb{R}^p$ with some design $X\in\mathbb{R}^{n\times p}$ and some sub-Gaussian noise vector $W$ satisfying (\ref{eq:subG}).
+We assume $\beta^*$ is approximately sparse,